BurntSushi/blog/content/post/transducers.md

 is a dramatic simplification in the implementation.
 Of course, there are some costs.
 Since the operating system manages the cache, it can't know that certain parts of the FST should always stay in memory.
 Therefore, on occasion, we may not have optimal query times.
+These downsides can be mitigated somewhat through the use of calls like `mlock` or `madvise`, which permits your process to tell the operating system that certain regions of the memory map should stay in or out of memory.

-The `fst` crate supports using memory maps.
+The `fst` crate supports using memory maps (but does not yet use `mlock` or `madvise`).
 Here is our previous example, but modified to use a memory map:

 {{< code-rust "read-set-file" >}}
 use fst::Set;